When will I receive my results?

 Do you need another copy of your results?

-To obtain a duplicate of past STAT test results, please contact the organisation listed for your state below.
+To obtain a duplicate of past STAT test results, please contact the organisation listed for the state you sat your test in below.
 You may be charged a fee for this service.

 SA & NT SATAC (08) 8224 4000